 14. Turn off all heat sources

 Turn off all light sources, including lamps and overhead lights, when not in use.
-Even environmentally friendly bulbs generate a lot of heat, so switch them off when not in use.
-This should be easy as summer means more hours of natural light to take advantage of.
-Unnecessary power adapters, televisions, and computer devices should also be switched off.
+Even environmentally friendly bulbs generate a lot of heat, so turn them off when not in use.
+This should be easy as summer means more hours of natural light to take advantage of (often until 8 in the evening).
+Unnecessary power adapters, televisions and computer devices should also be switched off.